saattrupdan/saattrupdan.github.io/_posts/2019-06-12-singular-value-decomposition-in-pictures.md

 We therefore isolate some *special vectors* again, where in this case "special" only means that they are "uniformly" stretched/shrunk, i.e. that the stretching/shrinking are equal in all directions.
 This is *almost* the same thing as the eigenvectors, except that we allow them to be rotated.
 We call these special vectors **singular vectors**, and the amount that they're stretched/shrunk are the **singular values**.

 The decomposition is then saying that any transformation can be split up into a (1) rotation + potential flip, (2) stretching/shrinking in the axis directions and (3) another (potentially different) rotation + potential flip.
-Note that (2) doesn't include flips, in contrast to the eigendecomposition.

 {: style="text-align:center"}
 ![singular value decomposition](../img/svd.jpg)